 - Trust rules, such as taxes and legal stuff, change.
 A person’s focus is not on those changes.
 A trust company’s focus is on those changes.

 - Most people do not manage money well.
 Some trust companies do and some do not.
-After all, we do not manage trust money.
+After all, we do not manage the investment assets of the trust.
+The majority of corporate trustees do manage the investment assets of the trust.
 In the end, who do you want managing the trust assets – independent financial advisor or a trust company?
-We believe people want the flexibility of a financial advisor.
+We believe people want the flexibility and freedom of a picking who manages the investment assets of a trust such as a financial advisor.

 Below are 4 easy steps to pick a trustee: